 Now that the pumpkin is free of seeds and strings, you can slice it into smaller pieces or cube it for your desired recipe.
 Depending on the recipe, you may want to slice the pumpkin into thin wedges or cube it into bite-sized pieces.

-See also How long to cook sausage on charcoal grill
+See also How to cook ground beef in skillet

 Remember to always exercise caution when handling sharp knives, and take your time to ensure precise cuts.
 With these steps, you’ll be ready to cook delicious pumpkin dishes in no time!